junta/zk-discord-gateway/README.md

 1. Invite discord bot to your server. \*bot needs MANAGE_ROLES permission on your server.
 2. Register role you give through zk-discord-NFT-gateway
 3. Type /setup and pass NFT contract address and role ID as parameters.
-   (In background, the bot creates Semaphore group for your server.)
+   (In the background, the bot creates Semaphore group for your server.)

 **Users**